OmarItani-1995/Test-Game/README.md

 On Match Fail: Resets combo and decreases score.

 Design Benefit:
-The score system is fully decoupled—it can be modified, replaced, or removed without affecting other modules.
+The score system is fully decoupled, meaning it can be modified, replaced, or removed without affecting other modules.

 5. Save & Load System

-A lightweight save/load system designed for flexibility and testing.
+A lightweight save/load framework designed for flexibility and easy testing.

-Includes an Editor Tool located at Tools/SaveLoad Tester to simulate saving and loading.
+Includes an Editor Tool at Tools/SaveLoad Tester to simulate save/load functionality.

 Uses a Bridge Pattern to route save/load calls to the correct implementation: